idofogel/shopify_boa_ideas/docs/Readme.md

 DB_DATABASE=shopify_laravel
 DB_USERNAME=postgres
 DB_PASSWORD=postgres
-you need to create a postgres database and a user.
+you need to create a postgres database and a user and place their connection details in the .env file
 # you need to add an env variable:
 SHOPIFY_API=api_key
 to .env file
-that is the variable that allows you to apply to the API
+that is the variable that allows you to apply to the graphql API. the one you sent in the assignment.
 7. run "php artisan migrate"
 # the tasks will not run without it
 8. then write php artisan serve to run server